L'Auberge Facade by James B Toy. Click to enlarge or purchase.

 By The Freeway:

 There are a few "resort" style hotels sprinkled alongside the freeway.
-At the Canyon Del Rey (Highway 218) interchange you'll find a beachfront hotel called Monterey Tides, which is technically in Monterey, but for all practical purposes it is more like Seaside since the border between the two towns is just a few feet away.
+At the Canyon Del Rey (Highway 218) interchange you'll find the Monterey Beach Hotel, which is technically in Monterey, but for all practical purposes it is more like Seaside since the border between the two towns is just a few feet away.
 It is one of the very few local properties outside of Cannery Row that are directly on the shore.
 Near Aguajito Road there's a Hyatt (which is within walking distance of the fairgrounds), a Hilton, and a few motels.
 None of these places are exceptionally luxurious, but they're not bad, either.
 Sometimes prices at these properties are pretty good, but bear in mind that some of their rooms overlook and overhear the freeway.

 CARMEL